m1ritter/cse15l-lab-reports/week-7.md

 <br>
 `$ cd .. <enter>` <br>
 `$ rm -rf lab7 <enter>` <br>
-`$ ls`
+`$ ls <enter>`

 <img width="664" alt="Screen Shot 2023-02-23 at 9 30 42 AM" src="https://user-images.githubusercontent.com/122555675/220984556-26b89a32-7392-4bf4-b35a-882f75c0be19.png">

 ## 2. Setup Fork the repository
-Here, I show what I did when I made a fork of the repository for the first time!
-I used the link provided in the writeup to take my to the Lab 7 repository.
+Here, I made a fork of the repository for the first time!
+I used the link provided in the writeup to take me to the Lab 7 repository.
 From here, I used the "Fork" tab in the top right corner (shown below) in order to "create a new fork."
 In the example below, I have already forked the repository.

 <img width="1427" alt="image" src="https://user-images.githubusercontent.com/122555675/220985203-0da2c1df-9570-4ab6-8411-eb30da58e26a.png">